 Discovering and Preventing Bearing Current Damage

 Bearing currents have been a thorn in the side of motor users for years.
-However, incidents are on the rise for a simple reason: more people are using pulse width modulated variable frequency drives (VFDs).
-We are going to look at what bearing currents do and how to avoid them.
+However, incidents are rising simply because more people are using pulse-width modulated variable frequency drives (VFDs).
+We will look at what bearing currents do and how to avoid them.

 Bearing Currents Cause Problems

-Shaft voltages create electrical bearing damage when they discharge through the bearings in a tiny but destructive electrical arc.
+Shaft voltages damage electrical bearings when they discharge in a tiny but destructive electrical arc through the bearings.
 Pitting, frosting, and fluting are some of the damages caused by that current.
-These types of damages lead to premature bearing failure, which then leads to the motor failing as well.
-In addition, if a conductive coupling is connected to the motor drive end shaft, shaft voltage can discharge through the coupled equipment damaging its bearing with electrical arcing.
+These types of damages lead to premature bearing failure, leading to the motor failing as well.
+In addition, if a conductive coupling is connected to the motor drive end shaft, shaft voltage can discharge through the coupled equipment, damaging its bearing with electrical arcing.

-And when voltage is induced onto the motor's shaft, that voltage "looks for" a least-resistance path to ground.
+And when voltage is induced onto the motor's shaft, that voltage "looks for" a least-resistance path to the ground.
 Usually, the path of least resistance leads through the motor's bearings.
-As described above, shaft voltage discharging through the bearing causes EDM and cumulative electrical bearing damage.
+As described above, shaft voltage discharging through the bearing causes damage to EDM and cumulative electrical bearing.

 Why Test Motors for Shaft Voltage?

 Testing for shaft voltage is a relatively simple process.
-At an exposed area of the motor's shaft, a conductive microfiber probe tip safely touches the motor's spinning shaft and captures shaft voltage data for analysis.
+A conductive microfiber probe tip safely touches the motor's spinning shaft and captures shaft voltage data for analysis at an exposed area of the motor's shaft.
 Using that information, recommendations are made for courses of action.
 Using the AEGIS Shaft Voltage Tester is the simplest and easiest way to take shaft voltage readings.
-The AEGIS Best Practices Handbook explains the step-by-step procedure as well as many other important topics to protect your motor bearings!
+The AEGIS Best Practices Handbook explains the step-by-step procedure and many other important topics to protect your motor bearings!

 AEGIS Rings also come with a 2-year extended warranty against bearing fluting damage.
 No other form of protection against VFD-caused bearing damage offers a warranty like this.